 - Propane: Propane is common in larger standby generators.
 Though it burns fairly cleanly, it’s not as powerful as other fuel sources.

 - Natural gas: This fuel source is exclusively for standby generators.
 Since it’s tied to your home’s natural gas line, you don’t have to worry about running out of fuel.
-However, it’s not that energy efficient.
+However, it’s not very energy efficient.

 Select machines are dual-fuel generators, meaning they can run on more than one of these fuel sources.